bellabellahuang/EnglishIsland/inspiring-sentences.md

 * Push the boundaries of your subject and see where it takes you.
 Bring some part of your own life to it; it's not your version of the story until you write it.
 * Much of the trouble that writers get into comes from trying to make one sentence do too much work.
 * Decide what you want to do.
 Then decide to do it.
 Then do it.
+* The seconds were ticking by.
+* For the future, for the unborn.